-1. Tuition fees - net
+1. Tuition fees-net

-Tuition fees - net declined by P440.45 million primarily due to fewer enrollment of college students as an effect of K-12 implementation.
+Tuition fees-net declined by P255.6 million primarily due to fewer enrollment of college students as an effect of K-12 implementation.
 The enrollment of FEU High and RCI only partially offset the decrease in college enrollment.

-Also contributed to the decrease in tuition revenues is the shift in the academic calendar of FEU and FEU Tech wherein first semester/trimester classes only start in August, thereby reducing the portion of tuition fees recognized as of the cut-off date; unrecognized tuition fees will be recognized in the succeeding quarter(s).
+Also contributed to the decrease in tuition revenues is the shift in the academic calendar of FEU and FEU Tech wherein first semester/trimester classes only start in August; FEU started its second semester on January.
+For FEU, during the nine-month period of the current fiscal year, only two months out of the five-month allocation period for second semester tuition fees have been recognized into income; while for the same period last year, the portion recognized into income is for four months out of the five-month allocation period.